Susurluk car crash

-The Susurluk car crash took place on 3 November 1996 in the small town of Susurluk, in Turkey's Balıkesir Province.
-It resulted in the death of three of the passengers: Abdullah Çatlı, a former ultra-rightist militant wanted by police for multiple murders and drug trafficking; Huseyin Kocadağ, a senior police official; and beauty queen Gonca Us (Çatlı's girlfriend).
-Sedat Bucak, an MP, escaped with a broken leg and fractured skull.
+The Susurluk car crash was a car crash that took place on 3 November 1996 in the small town of Susurluk, in Turkey's Balıkesir Province.
+It resulted in the deaths of three of the passengers: Abdullah Çatlı, a former ultra-rightist militant wanted by police for multiple murders and drug trafficking; Huseyin Kocadağ, a senior police official; and beauty queen and Çatlı's girlfriend Gonca Us.
+Sedat Bucak, an MP, suffered a broken leg and fractured skull but survived the accident.
 The Susurluk crash was a key event in the unravelling of the deep state in Turkey.
 The peculiar associations of the crash victims and their links with Interior Minister Mehmet Ağar led to a number of investigations, including a parliamentary investigation, of what became known as the Susurluk scandal.

 Background

 Prior to the crash, all the victims, plus Interior Minister Mehmet Ağar, had been staying at the Onura Hotel in Kuşadası.
 The assassination plan called for Ağar to be killed too.
 However, he was warned by Sami Hoştan, so he remained at the hotel and told the rest to leave without him.

-Former MHP deputy Kubilay Uygun said that he was introduced to Abdullah Çatlı and Hüseyin Kocadağ three days before the accident by a now-retired lieutenant general.
+Former MHP deputy Kubilay Uygun said that he was introduced to Abdullah Çatlı and Hüseyin Kocadağ three days before the accident by a since-retired lieutenant general.
 Uygun says that he too has worked for the "deep state".

 The Prosecutor's Report said that the passengers in the car were on their way to stage an assassination.